Oskar Rümmele

-Oskar Rümmele (May 6, 1890 - June 29, 1975) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.
+Oskar Rümmele (6 May 1890 - 29 June 1975) was a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

-Life
+Career

 Rümmele had been a member of the German Bundestag since its first election from 1949 to 1957.
 He represented the constituency of Offenburg in parliament as a directly elected member.
 In the first legislative period, he was deputy chairman of the Bundestag's Committee on Transportation and in the second (1953 to 1957) its chairman.